csgillespie/efficientR/main.md

 The most recent of these at the time of writing was **ggplot2** 2.1.0: reaching 1 or 2 in the first digit of package versions is usually an indication from the package author that the package has reached a high level of stability.

 - **Is it actively developed?** It is a good sign if packages are frequently updated.
 A frequently updated package will have its latest version 'published' recently on CRAN.
-The CRAN package page for **ggplot2**, for example, said `Published: 2016-03-01`, less than a six months old at the time of writing.
+The CRAN package page for **ggplot2**, for example, said `Published: 2016-03-01`, less than six months old at the time of writing.

 - **Is it well documented?** This is not only an indication of how much thought, care and attention has gone into the package.
 It also has a direct impact on its ease of use.
 Using a poorly documented package can be inefficient due to the hours spent trying to work out how to use it!
 To check if the package is well documented, look at the help pages associated with its key functions (e.g. `?ggplot`), try the examples (e.g. `example(ggplot)`) and search for package vignettes (e.g. `vignette(package = "ggplot2")`).

 - **Is it well used?** This can be seen by searching for the package name online.
 Most packages that have a strong user base will produce thousands of results when typed into a generic search engine such as Google's.
 More specific (and potentially useful) indications of use will narrow down the search to particular users.
-A package widely used by the programming community will likely visible GitHub.
+A package widely used by the programming community will likely be visible on GitHub.
 At the time of writing a search for [**ggplot2**](https://github.com/search?utf8=%E2%9C%93&q=ggplot2) on GitHub yielded over 400 repositories and almost 200,000 matches in committed code!
 Likewise, a package that has been adopted for use in academia will tend to be mentioned in Google Scholar (again, **ggplot2** scores extremely well in this measure, with over 5000 hits).

 An article in [simplystats](http://simplystatistics.org/2015/11/06/how-i-decide-when-to-trust-an-r-package/) discusses this issue with reference to the proliferation of GitHub packages (those that are not available on CRAN).
 In this context well-regarded and experienced package creators and 'indirect data' such as amount of GitHub activity are also highlighted as reasons to trust a package.